sneakyturtle2007/Python/README.md

 # Python
-All of my little to large python projects
+All of my small personal python projects